-Figure 208 IP Application > DHCP > DHCPv6 Relay
+Figure 174 IP Application > DHCP > DHCPv6 Relay

-Table 150 IP Application > DHCP > DHCPv6 Relay
+Table 121 IP Application > DHCP > DHCPv6 Relay

 LABEL DESCRIPTION VID Enter the ID number of the VLAN you want to configure here.
 Helper Address Enter the remote DHCPv6 server address for the specified VLAN.
 Options Interface ID Select this option to have the Switch add the interface-ID option in the DHCPv6 requests from the clients in the specified VLAN before the Switch forwards them to a DHCPv6 server.
 Remote ID Enter a string of up to 64 printable characters to be carried in the remote-ID option.
+The string should not contain [?], [], ['], or ["].
 The Switch adds the remote-ID option in the DHCPv6 requests from the clients in the specified VLAN before the Switch forwards them to a DHCPv6 server.
 Add Click this to create a new entry or to update an existing one.
 This saves your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to reset the fields to their last saved values.
 Clear Click Clear to reset the fields to the factory defaults.
+VID This field displays the VLAN ID number.
+Click the VLAN ID to change the settings.
+Helper Address This field displays the IPv6 address of the remote DHCPv6 server for this VLAN.
+Interface ID This field displays whether the interface-ID option is added to DHCPv6 requests from clients in this VLAN.
+Remote ID This field displays whether the remote-ID option is added to DHCPv6 requests from clients in this VLAN.
+Select an entry's check box to select a specific entry.
+Otherwise, select the check box in the table heading row to select all entries.
+Delete Check the entries that you want to remove and then click the Delete button.
+Cancel Click Cancel to clear the selected check boxes.